mawz12/mawz12.github.io/_pages/about.md

 Recent Professional Activities
 ======
-* I was funded by China Postdoctoral Science Foundation at 2020.
+* I am funded by China Postdoctoral Science Foundation in 2020.
-* I was supported by Shuimu Tsinghua Scholar Program at 2019.
+* I am supported by Shuimu Tsinghua Scholar Program in 2019.
 * I serve as a web master for the virtual conference of SIGIR 2020.
 * I serve as PC member of SIGIR 2018, 2019, 2020, theWebConf 2020, CIKM 2020, COLING 2020, ICTIR 2020, WSDM 2021.
 * I serve as a reviewer for TOIS, TNNLS, FCS, and JCST.